F-Zarian/pdsnd_github/README.md

 ### Jul 13, 2021
 Include the date you created this project and README file.

-### Udacity -  Post Your Work on GitHub
+### Project Title -  Post Your Work on GitHub
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does

 ### Files used
-Include the files used
+The files used are files from a previous bikeshare project which include: bikeshare.py chicago.csv new_york_city.csv washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Special thanks to Udacity instructors for providing this valuable learning experience and their support.